"To think about our thinking, we must be able to talk about our thinking" - Peter Ellerton

 - The learning portfolio should include preceptor assessments, monthly reports, quarterly or other summative assessments, self-assessments, career objectives, clinical activities during the rotations, awards, projects, and other documentation relating to the resident's progress throughout the duration of the residency program.

-Wondering what you should be blogging/posting about?
+Wondering what you should be blogging/posting or reflecting about?

 By the end of Program Orientation week:

-For each rotation:
+For each rotation on one45:

 Your Personal Rotation Goals and Objectives, posted prior to the start of your rotation and made available to your rotation preceptor for review and discussion on day 1 of your rotation.